rvinowise/fsharp/exercises/concept/tracks-on-tracks-on-tracks/.docs/instructions.md

 While you love all languages, F# has a special place in your heart.
 As such, you're really excited about a list of languages if:

 - The first on the list is F#.
-- The second item on the list is F# and the list contain either two or three languages.
+- The second item on the list is F# and the list contains either two or three languages.

 Implement the `excitingList` function to check if a list of languages is exciting: